mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 03 August 2025

-- The average temperature today is 24.98˚C,
+- The average temperature today is 24.1˚C,
-- With highs of 25.75˚C and lows of 24.41˚C,
+- With highs of 24.91˚C and lows of 23.62˚C,
-- It may feel like 24.89˚C with scattered clouds
+- It may feel like 23.9˚C with few clouds
-- The wind speed is 6.69m/s and visibility is 10000m
+- The wind speed is 6.17m/s and visibility is 10000m
-- The pressure is 1017hPa and humidity is 52%
+- The pressure is 1018hPa and humidity is 51%
 - The sun will rise at 04:33 and set at 19:55

 <!-- weather_marker ends -->